Language selection

 Canada cooperates with Laos as a strategic partner of the Association of Southeast Asian Nations (ASEAN).
 Laos took over for a three-year period as Canada’s ASEAN Country Coordinator in mid-2024 (2024 to 2027).

 The links between our two peoples contribute to the Canada-Laos relationship.
-Today, roughly 40,000 people living in Canada identify themselves as being of Lao origin.
-Canadian tourism to Laos fell from 18,000 in 2019 to 1,400 in 2022 due to ongoing impacts of the COVID‑19 pandemic but is expected to return to pre-pandemic levels in the near future.
+Canada is home to the third largest Lao diaspora after France and the U.S. Today, roughly 26,000 people living in Canada identify themselves as being of Lao origin.
+Canadian tourism to Laos has rebounded to above pre‑pandemic levels with nearly 14,000 Canadians travelling to Laos in 2024.

 Trade relations

-The Office of the Embassy of Canada in Laos includes members of the Trade Commissioner Service, whose task is to expand commercial linkages between Canada and Laos.
+The Embassy of Canada in Laos includes members of the Trade Commissioner Service, whose task is to expand commercial linkages between Canada and Laos.

 Related links